MkengineTA/HSP_VM_Calculator/README.md

 2. Polar (δP): Using group contribution method
 3. Hydrogen bonding (δH): Using group contribution method

-## Credits
+## Attribution and Credits

-This implementation is based on the methodology described in:
+This software is based on and extends two key methodologies:

+### HSP Calculation Core:

-- Mathieu, D. "Pencil and Paper Estimation of Hansen Solubility Parameters".
+- Originally described in: Mathieu, D. "Pencil and Paper Estimation of Hansen Solubility Parameters".
 ACS Omega, 2018, 3 (12)
+- Core HSP calculation functions have been adapted from the original implementation
+- The original code has been modified under academic fair use for research purposes

+### GCVOL Method Integration:

-- Ihmels, E. C.; Gmehling, J. "Extension and Revision of the Group Contribution Method GCVOL for the Prediction of Pure Compound Liquid Densities".
+- Based on: Ihmels, E. C.; Gmehling, J. "Extension and Revision of the Group Contribution Method GCVOL for the Prediction of Pure Compound Liquid Densities".
 Ind.
 Eng.
 Chem.
 Res., 2002, 42 (2)
+- Implementation of temperature-dependent molar volume calculations